Citizenship Attorney & Naturalization Lawyer in Houston

 - Attend the Naturalization Ceremony: At the ceremony, you will take the Oath of Allegiance, after which you will receive your Certificate of Naturalization, officially recognizing you as a U.S. citizen.

-What Are the Benefits of Citizenship?
+What Are the Benefits of U.S. Citizenship?

 Both U.S. citizenship and lawful permanent residency (holding a green card) allow you to live and work in the United States, but citizenship offers several additional benefits that are not available to permanent residents.